The resource theory of nonclassicality of channel assemblages: The sets of free non-signalling channel assemblages under LOCC and LOSR coincide

 where $\I_{\lambda}(\cdot)$ is a CPTP map.
 It is straightforward to see that for \textit{any} state $\rho$, $\tr{\I_{a|x}(\rho)}{}=p(a|x)$, i.e., Alice's probability distribution $p(a|x)$ is independent of Bob's input state.
 This is the no-signalling condition from Bob to Alice, which is therefore satisfied in our LOSR approach.

 In Refs.~\cite{piani2015channel,banacki2022multipartite}, a free assemblage (see Fig.~\ref{fig:I1}) is defined as one that decomposes as

 with $\widetilde{\I}_{\lambda}$ being a CPTNI map.
 One can think about this construction as a channel that is semi-causal, i.e., non-signalling from Alice to Bob.
-In general, however, $\tr{\widetilde{\I}_{a|x}(\rho)}{}$ can depend on the particular choice of $\rho$, and so it may not be not non-signalling from Bob to Alice.
+In general, however, $\tr{\widetilde{\I}_{a|x}(\rho)}{}$ can depend on the particular choice of $\rho$, and so it may allow signalling from Bob to Alice.

 If one wants the free assemblage to be non-signalling (from Alice to Bob \textit{and} from Bob to Alice), an additional condition must be imposed on $\widetilde{\I}_{a|x}(\cdot)$.
 For this channel to be causal, it must also be semi-causal from Bob to Alice.
 Let us denote such assemblage by $\widetilde{\I}^{NS}_{a|x}(\cdot)$.
 Then, from the main result of Ref.~\cite{eggeling2002semicausal}, if follows that $\widetilde{\I}^{NS}_{a|x}(\cdot)$ must be semi-localizable from Bob to Alice.
 Therefore, $\widetilde{\I}^{NS}_{a|x}(\cdot)$ can be graphically represented as in Fig.~\ref{fig:I2}.
 Here, Bob's local operation is a CPTP map.
 The state that Alice and Bob now share is a classical-quantum separable state.
 For this reason, we can treat Bob's subsystem of the shared state, $\rho_\lambda$, as a quantum state that is being prepared conditioned on the value of the classical variable $\lambda$.
 This means that we can treat this preparation as a local operation on Bob's side, and the only system that he shares with Alice is the classical variable $\lambda$ as illustrated in Fig.~\ref{fig:I3}.
 It is clear to see that the assemblage illustrated in Fig.~\ref{fig:I2} is LOSR-free, i.e., it can be expressed as $\I_{a|x}(\cdot)=\sum_{\lambda} p(a|x,\lambda) p(\lambda) \I_{\lambda}(\cdot)$, with $\I_{\lambda}(\cdot)$ being a CPTP map.
 Therefore, we showed that the set of LOSR-free channel assemblages coincides with the set of free channel assemblages introduced in Refs.~\cite{piani2015channel,banacki2022multipartite} if no-signalling from Bob to Alice is imposed.